“The constant anxiety of whether you'll be offered tenancy is tough, but pupillage is designed so that you're only up against yourself.”

 What is pupillage?

 Pupillage is a period of practical training required to become a fully fledged barrister.
 Pupils work full-time for a year under the wing of experienced barristers, developing vocational skills and deepening their understanding of various practice areas.
 They're assessed over the year and upon completion are eligible to apply for a permanent position, known as tenancy, with a set of chambers.
+Do be aware that the Bar Standards Board is currently considering changes to the process of how you qualify as a barrister, including proposals to split the BPTC in two.

 The pupillage year is broadly split into two six-month periods known as 'sixes'.
 Most sets further divide the year to include several seats, assigning a different supervisor for each.
 In any case, a pupil's first six months are non-practising, as mandated by the Bar Standards Board.
 This means they remain tethered to their supervisors, shadowing them at court, conferences and in chambers, and assisting them where necessary.
 Typical tasks include undertaking research and taking a stab at drafting pleadings, advice and skeleton arguments, sometimes for 'dead' cases (ie ones that have already concluded) but also on 'live' (active) ones.
-As one of our pupil sources put it: “Your first six is all about finding your feet and getting to grips with what it is that chambers does.”
+As one pupil put it: “Your first six is all about finding your feet and getting to grips with what it is that chambers does.”

 A busy criminal set can mean court every day by the end of the pupillage year...
 Big commercial or Chancery sets, on the other hand, sometimes prefer to keep pupils in chambers.